 Every year, Secondary 2 students at Nanyang Girls’ High School participate in the school’s Community Education Programme, which aims to inculcate values and give students a platform for them to play their part in the community.

 Between March and May, about 30 girls brainstormed and initiated programmes for the seniors at our senior activity centres in Sin Ming and Sengkang.
-On March 8, they visited COMNET Senior Services to learn and understand the workings of a senior activity centre, and took in the environment in which the seniors are living in.
+On March 8, they visited COMNET Senior Service to learn and understand the workings of a senior activity centre, and took in the environment in which the seniors are living in.

 Armed with that knowledge and experience, the girls returned to school and came up with a series of programmes to engage our seniors.
 Theese programmes – such as arts and crafts, karaoke sessions, dance performances and gardening – were conducted on Wednesdays, from 2.30PM to 4.30PM, with 15 students volunteering at each senior activity centre.